 Effects of GST

 The manufacturing industry and the Made in India program will be significantly impacted by GST.
 A clear, unambiguous tax structure is necessary for a manufacturing sector to thrive, and GST is one of those.
-The following effects of GST on the Made in India initiative are anticipated:
+The anticipated effects of GST on the Made in India initiative are as follows:-

 The Cost of Making